ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ##### Brief Description of Classes inside Chirp.Infrastructure

-Inside Chirp.Infrastructure, we have the concrete implementation of our Repositories, named CheepRepository and AuthorRepository.
-These implement the interfaces from Chirp.Core, which we just described.
+Inside Chirp.Infrastructure, we have quite a few classes and relationships.
+We will describe some of the most important of these.
+Firstly, we have the concrete implementation of our Repositories, named CheepRepository and AuthorRepository.
+These implement the interfaces from Chirp.Core, which we just described. <!-- Write more about this later -->

 ##### Brief Description of Classes inside Chirp&#46;Web